 An example of a non-emotional expense is a mortgage payment.
 Nobody has a bad day and then decides to spend extra money towards paying off their mortgage.
 These kind of recurring household expenses are non-emotional expenses.

 Emotional spending, on the other hand, is generally impulsive and can cause overspending.
 An example of this is having a bad day and then stopping by the mall to buy a non-essential item such as clothing (that you don’t need) to feel better.

 To help to curb any emotional spending habits, we recommend identifying what truly brings you joy in life, and then establishing a budget that allows you to support your desired lifestyle.

 4. Stay On Track To Achieve Your Financial Goals

 We’ve spoken with many individuals who have worked hard, earned high incomes, and enjoyed success in their field and yet still feel like they are not where they want to be financially.
 We don’t want that to happen to you.
 That is why we work hard to ensure that you always stay on track to achieving your goals.

 Remember, you should only take out of your corporation the minimum necessary.
 Every dollar you take out of your corporation means you pay an extra layer of tax to the CRA.
 Depending on your tax bracket, this could mean an additional 20-40%.

 At Ocean 6, our goal for you is to get you organized in your cash flow so that you will win in your finances and not the CRA.

-If you want to learn more about how to manage your cash flow effectively, visit our Contact Page to get in touch with us and we’d be happy to introduce you to our financial Blueprint process.
+If you want to learn more about how to manage your cash flow effectively, book a call and we’d be happy to introduce you to our financial Blueprint process.